ritchieng/deep-learning-wizard/docs/language_model/containers/hpc_containers_apptainer.md

 !!! info  "Model Choice"

     This runs a Mistral model as an example.
-You can run any other models .
+You can run any other models by swapping out `mistral` reference above to any models on [Ollama's library](https://ollama.com/library).

 #### LLamaindex workloads